Conchylicultor/DeepQA/README.md

 ## Presentation

-This work try to reproduce the results in [A Neural Conversational Model](http://arxiv.org/abs/1506.05869) (aka the Google chatbot).
-It use a RNN (seq2seq model) for sentence predictions.
+This work tries to reproduce the results of [A Neural Conversational Model](http://arxiv.org/abs/1506.05869) (aka the Google chatbot).
+It uses a RNN (seq2seq model) for sentence predictions.
 It is done using python and TensorFlow.

-The program is inspired of the Torch [neuralconvo](https://github.com/macournoyer/neuralconvo) from [macournoyer](https://github.com/macournoyer), at least for the loading corpus part.
+The loading corpus part of the program is inspired by the Torch [neuralconvo](https://github.com/macournoyer/neuralconvo) from [macournoyer](https://github.com/macournoyer).

-For now, it use the [Cornell Movie Dialogs](http://www.cs.cornell.edu/~cristian/Cornell_Movie-Dialogs_Corpus.html) corpus but one of the long terms goal is to test it on bigger corpus.
+For now, it uses the [Cornell Movie Dialogs](http://www.cs.cornell.edu/~cristian/Cornell_Movie-Dialogs_Corpus.html) corpus, but one of the long-term goal is to test it on bigger corpus.

 ## Installation

-The program require the following dependencies (easy to install using pip):
+The program requires the following dependencies (easy to install using pip):
  * python 3
  * tensorflow (tested with v0.9.0)
  * numpy